dojot/docs/source/load-testing-dojot-platform.rst

 Generating the certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As said before, the communication from Locust to dojot is secure, so there is the need to create certificates.
+As said before, the communication from Locust to dojot is secure, then, it is necessary to use certificates.

 There are two ways of simulating devices: you can create fake devices (will not show up in dojot's GUI) or real devices.
 In this part of the tutorial, we will create real devices, so you can